ThinkEval: Practical Evaluation of Knowledge Leakage in LLM Editing using Thought-based Knowledge Graphs: Introduction

-We propose \textbf{\ThinkEval}, a framework to quantitatively and systematically evaluate model-editing techniques through sequential prompting. \ThinkEval leverages Chain-of-Thought (CoT) reasoning~\cite{wei2022chain} to build model-specific knowledge graphs, analyzing implicit associations and reasoning patterns to evaluate edit impacts on the model’s knowledge.
-CoT reveals connected facts that may get affected by edits or cause original fact deducibility.
-As LLMs may encode knowledge uniquely, \ThinkEval highlights the limits of model-agnostic evaluation datasets in Appendix~\ref{appendix:qwen}.
-Additionally, \ThinkEval can augment existing datasets by adding structured implication chains or triplets for more comprehensive evaluations.
+\review{To assist users to select the right model-editing technique for their model, we propose and develop \textbf{\ThinkEval}, a framework that quantitatively and systematically evaluates model-editing techniques using sequential prompting, to consequently help with reliable LLM deployment.} \ThinkEval utilizes Chain-of-Thought (CoT) reasoning~(\cite{wei2022chain}) to construct model-specific knowledge graphs to quantify implicit associations and reasoning pathways.
+This enables analysis of how edits affect the model's internal knowledge.
+CoT reveals chains of connected facts that may either be disrupted by edits or contribute to the unintended recovery of the original fact.
+These specialized knowledge graphs facilitate analysis of indirect fact recovery, as each subject-to-object path reflects an underlying relationship.
+To improve their accuracy, human oversight verifies and prunes hallucinated or misinterpreted triplets and supplements missing ones that the model may fail to express.
+Since LLMs encode and express knowledge differently, \ThinkEval also highlights the limitations of model-agnostic evaluation datasets, as discussed in Appendix~\ref{appendix:qwen}.
+Additionally, \ThinkEval serves as a dataset-augmenting tool, enabling more comprehensive evaluations to support informed decision-making before deployment.

-Using \ThinkEval, we develop the \textbf{\KnowGIC (Knowledge Graph Implication Chains)} benchmark to evaluate deducibility of original facts and broader contextual knowledge integrity in model editing. \KnowGIC infers connected facts via n-step implication chains, which are n-sequentially linked queries to evaluate these relationships.
-It comprises knowledge graphs, structured as 558 chains extracted from (1) 20 samples across 10 MQuAKE categories~\cite{zhong2023mquake}, and (2) an additional sample: \texttt{(Harry Potter, school, Hogwarts)}.
-This additional sample illustrates how complex and ingrained causal links can be.
-Fig.~\ref{Chains} demonstrates how multi-step reasoning may extract the original fact despite direct query failures.
+\review{Inspired by recent advances in machine unlearning~(\cite{wu2024evaluating, sinha2024unstar, sanyal2025alu}), we introduce \textbf{deep editing}~(Section~\ref{sec:deepediting}) as a new evaluation setting within \ThinkEval.
+With deep editing, we (1)~quantify the extent to which the edited facts can be empirically deduced through multi-step reasoning, and (2)~the ripple effect propagation in the broader context.
+We propose \textbf{Indirect Fact Recovery (IFR)} as a new metric for deep editing~(Section \ref{subsec:evaluationMetrics}).
+IFR measures original fact deducibility via the reasoning paths post-edit.
+Along with IFR, we utilise Preservation~(\cite{cohen2024evaluating}) for deep editing evaluation.
+This exposes a critical limitation in existing model-editing techniques and evaluation strategies, which often overlook indirect fact leakage.
+To illustrate, we present a detailed case study on AlphaEdit in Section~\ref{sec:case_study}, where over 80\% of samples still leak the original fact through indirect paths, underscoring the need for systematic evaluation before deployment.
+We further discuss knowledge graph completion and human involvement in Appendix~\ref{appendix:kgCompletion}.}